 For sensory nerves, plexuses, or spinal nerve roots: Nerve conduction studies and electromyography

-For plexuses: Sometimes magnetic resonance imaging (MRI) after a contrast agent is injected into a vein
+For plexuses: Nerve conduction studies and electromyography and sometimes magnetic resonance imaging (MRI) after a contrast agent is injected into a vein

 For the brain or spinal cord: MRI or, if MRI is not readily available, computed tomography (CT)

-Nerve conduction studies and electromyography are often done at the same time.
+Nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more are often done at the same time.
 Nerve conduction studies use electrodes or small needles to stimulate a nerve.
 Then doctors measure how fast the nerve transmits signals.
 For electromyography, a small needle is inserted into a muscle to record its electrical activity when the muscle is at rest and when it is contracting.

 Other tests are then done to identify the specific disorder.
 For example, if results suggest a polyneuropathy, doctors do blood tests to check for its various causes (such as diabetes, kidney disorders, or vitamin deficiencies).